 Neck pain or stiffness can happen for a variety of reasons including:

 Neck stiffness and pain typically falls into two main categories: acute or chronic.

 Acute neck pain occurs suddenly and heals within several days to weeks.
 This is because the blood supply in the soft tissues is still good enough to deliver the nutrients and proteins that are essential for the healing process to occur.
 The source of pain is usually in the muscles and ligaments, joints, or discs.

-Chronic neck pain lasts longer than 3 months.
+Chronic neck pain lasts longer than three months.
 Pain is continuous and may even worsen with certain activities.
 The source of pain is sometimes harder to determine but is often linked to nerve damage, arthritis, tissue scarring, or emotional effects of pain.
 Patients that suffer from chronic symptoms may be referred to a pain specialist.

-Treatment for neck pain will depend on your diagnosis.
+Treatment for neck stiffness and pain will depend on your diagnosis.
 Your doctor will look over your medical history and perform a physical exam.
 You may also need to undergo additional imaging studies and tests to help determine the cause of your neck pain.

 In most cases, people with acute neck pain respond quickly to treatment and will find relief.
 Prevention is key, however, to avoiding a recurrence of pain.

 If you are in the North Houston area and believe you need to see a physician about your neck pain, call our office at 281-880-0700 to schedule a consultation with Dr. Fayaz.